Adityag009/Adityag009/README.md

-This role has allowed me to hone my skills in a variety of areas, including machine learning, data processing, and cross-functional collaboration, while contributing to cutting-edge solutions in data science.
+This role has allowed me to hone my skills in a variety of areas, including machine learning, data processing, and cross-functional collaboration while contributing to cutting-edge solutions in data science.

 ### 🚀 Additional Skills